pemn/usage-gui/README.md

  - Data persistence and save/load of panel settings using .ini and .json files.
  - Copy the full script command line to clipboard, so you can run it on enviroments without a display (Ex.: telnet/ssh).
  - Single file.
 All resources (icon, logo, classes) are included in a single .py file (or exe if you package).
  - Adaptable branding.
 The icon and logo will change according to enviroment variable USERDOMAIN.
-Default is the Open Source logo.
+Default is the WinPython logo.
  - Can be packaged into a standalone exe or called using a .cmd file from windows explorer.
  - Uses the ubiquitous and mature Tkinter (tcl/tk) for the backend rendering
  - All modules used are bundled by default on the most popular python distributions.